-Of course, we intend to replace the professional advice of a physician.
+Of course, our intention is by no means to replace the professional advice of a physician.
 If you have any of these symptoms and adopting the suggestion that we give you in this article does not improve, it is best to go to the appropriate specialist.

 The eyes are potentially the organ that damages most from continued screen use.
 Because it is no longer just a matter of working eight hours a day with the PC, but when you leave work you continue with your mobile, and then at home with the tablet or laptop, and night with the TV … too many screens at the end of the day.

 Therefore, it is not unusual for all of us to end up with swollen or irritated eyes or an unpleasant sense of dryness.
 This occurs because when we look at a screen, we tend to blink less than necessary, so the eyes do not receive the required dose of hydration.
 It also influences the monitor’s position or whether there is heating or air conditioning in your workplace.